 So how do you know if you have sensitive skin?
-Well, check out these 5 signs to see if your skin needs some extra TLC.
+Well, check out these 5 signs of sensitive skin, what sensitive skin looks like, and the causes of sensitive skin to see if your skin needs some extra TLC.

 Spotting tiny red bumps or rashes on your body is not a strange thing for you?
 Well, this is one of the telltale signs of sensitive skin.
 These bumps and rashes can be extremely uncomfortable for anyone, so before trying any product on your face, make sure to do a small patch test on your hand first.

 If you’ve used certain skin care or makeup products that caused you painful stings or burns but others who have used the same product haven’t faced a similar fate, then it’s you or more specifically your skin that's to blame.
+This is also one of the most common sensitive skin symptoms.
 Those who have sensitive skin have thinner skin barriers as compared to others so certain products can affect the skin and lead to skin problems like these.
 If you ever face this problem, be sure to wipe off all the product and wash your hand with cool water.

 Most people who have sensitive skin also suffer from eczema.
+It’s one of the sensitive skin symptoms.
 Eczema affects your skin’s ability to protect you from irritants or chemicals leaving you with dry, itchy or even scaly patches all over.
 To cure eczema, it’s beneficial to consult a professional in order to get the proper course of treatment.

-If you have sensitive skin, then there are certain products that can cause itchiness and redness.
-Usually, there are certain ingredients present in skin care or makeup products that don’t agree with those who have sensitive skin which results in red patches.
+Redness is one of the sensitive skin symptoms!
+If you have sensitive skin, certain products can cause itchiness and redness.
+Usually, there are certain ingredients present in skincare or makeup products that don’t agree with those who have sensitive skin which results in red patches.
 The redness goes away when you remove the product or with minor treatment.

-If you’re well beyond your teenage years but still suffer from breakouts, then it’s probably due to sensitive skin.
+If you’re well beyond your teenage years but still suffer from breakouts, then it’s probably a sensitive skin symptom.
 Sensitive dry skin tends to produce extra oil which leads to clogged pores which, in turn, leads to breakouts that look like zits or tiny red bumps.
 For those who suffer from this, wash your face once a day with a gentle cleanser to avoid any irritation or visit a dermatologist.